kxopa/ciREST/INSTALL.md

 * controllers/apiSample.php
 * core/REST_Controller.php

-The file 'api.php' in the 'controllers' directory is an optional example controller file that shows how to use the ciREST in your application.
+The file 'apiSample.php' in the 'controllers' directory is an optional example controller file that shows how to use the ciREST in your application.